Endogen/Telegram-Kraken-Bot/README.md

 I use this bot personally to trade on Kraken so i guess it's kind of stable but __if you use it, then you are doing this on your own responsibility__ !!!
 I can not be made responsible for lost coins or other stuff that might happen due to some fuckup within the code.
 Use at your own risk!

 ## Tipping
-If you find __Telegram-Kraken-Bot__ suitable for your needs, please consider giving me a tip through Bitcoin.
+If you find __Telegram-Kraken-Bot__ suitable for your needs or maybe even made some money because you were able to trade immediately, please consider giving me a tip through Bitcoin.
 My Wallet address:
 ```
 1M4qFuDndPXabfg2Qj69bug9V13Fja2iwT
 ```